hVHDL/hVHDL/docs/source/hvhdl_example_project/hvhdl_example_project.rst

 .. image:: figures/filtered_sine.png

-The difference between fixed and floating point can be seen in the zoomed in figure
+The difference between fixed and floating point can be seen in the zoomed in figures shown below.
+The fixed point figure is first

 .. image:: figures/fixed_point_filter_closeup.png